 While these points apply to oxycodone withdrawal and detox in general, everyone’s particular situation will be different.
 Someone who has questions about a particular situation should ask their doctor about their individual case.

-If you struggle with oxycodone addiction, reach out to The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you.
-The Recovery Village Palm Beach utilizes individualized treatment programs that cater to each client’s specific needs.
+If you struggle with oxycodone addiction, reach out to The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you.
+The Recovery Village Palm Beach at Baptist Health utilizes individualized treatment programs that cater to each client’s specific needs.
 You deserve a healthier future, call today.

 Medscape.
 “Oxycodone (Rx).”
 April 2019.
 Accessed July 13, 2019.